Enchanted Treasures

 Enchanted Treasures is a 1981 fantasy role-playing game supplement published by Reilly Associates.

 Contents

-Enchanted Treasures is a description of 36 magic items usable in any fantasy role-playing game.
+Enchanted Treasures is a supplement which describes 36 magic items intended to be used in fantasy role-playing games.

 Reception

 Lewis Pulsipher reviewed Enchanted Treasures in The Space Gamer No. 47.
 Pulsipher commented that "7,000 words for [that price]?
 No FRP supplemental material is that good.
 Enchanted Treasures would have been an excellent 4-5 page magazine article (with proper editing), but 4-5 pages is a small fraction of a [...] magazine.
 It's terribly overpriced."